ronisbr/nano-theme.nvim/README.md

 - **Critical face** is for information that requires immediate action.

-> It should be of high constrast when compared to other faces.
+> It should be of high contrast when compared to other faces.
 This can be realized (for
 > example) by setting an intense background color, typically a shade of red.
 It must be used
 > scarcely.